manuelhenke/henkebyte/content/about-me.md

 badge_text: ''
 meta_tags:
 - key: description
   content: Hello everyone!
-I am Manuel Henke, 27 years old and from the heart of Berlin, Germany.
-I am a full-stack developer with expertise in AWS, application architecture design, DevOps and team management.
+I am Manuel Henke, 28 years old and from the heart of Berlin, Germany.
+I am a senior full-stack developer with expertise in AWS, application architecture design, DevOps and team management.
 Specialized in building web applications with React and Node.js that are written in TypeScript and deployed to Docker or Kubernetes environments using CI/CD pipelines.
 education_timeline_items:
 - from: "2020"
   to: "2023"